jimmygizmo/bedrock/README.md

 You access port 48000 on localhost, since we map the default FastAPI port 8000 to 48000 outside the container.
 Bedrock always uses ports in the 40-thousand ranges when mapping outside the Compose stack:
 5432 -> 45432.
 443 -> 44443, 8000 -> 48000, 80 -> 44080, etc.

+> **Note**: When internal service ports are mapped to 'Bedrock' ports outside the container, the mneumonic
+> used is to first choose a similar 44*** port number and then a 40*** number before other 4****
+> numbers to find the best mapping.
+Bedrock has many potential modules so this scheme will be used to make
+> sense of potentially many port numbers in a complex stack.

+### Use your Browser to have a look at the API.
+Try these URLs:

     For OpenAPI interactive docs and API tools, navigate to: https://127.0.0.1:48000/docs